 The highest scoring one-legged Super Cup in history, Spanish rivals Barcelona and Sevilla played out a thriller in Georgia.

-A breathless start saw a Lionel Messi brace cancel out Ever Banger’s opener for Sevilla, with three goals scored in the opening 16 minutes of the contest.
+A breathless start saw a Lionel Messi brace cancel out Ever Banega’s opener for Sevilla, with three goals scored within the opening 16 minutes of the contest.

-Before the hour, Barcelona were 4-2 up, but Europa League winners Sevilla hit back through a Kevin Gameiro finish and Yevhen Konoplyanka strike to level at 4-4 and force extra-time.
+Before the hour, Barcelona were 4-2 up as the two teams exchanged goals at a frantic pace, but Europa League winners Sevilla hit back through a Kevin Gameiro finish and Yevhen Konoplyanka strike to level at 4-4 and force extra-time.

 The game seemed to be heading to penalties, before Pedro proved the man for the big occasion once again, netting a winner for Barcelona with just five minutes remaining.